 How to cite this article:

-Dr. Atul Kumar Singh, Dr. Pramod Kumar Singh, Dr. Ravindra Singh Kuntal, Dr. Junaid Ahmed and Dr. Geeta Sharma.
+Dr. Atul Kumar Singh, Dr. Pramod Kumar Singh, Dr. Ravindra Singh Kuntal, Dr. Junaid Ahmed, Dr. Geeta Sharma.
 Review on non-alcoholic fatty liver disease and its management with Homoeopathic mother tincture.
-International Journal of Homoeopathic Sciences.
-2020; 4(2): 261-264.
+Int J Hom Sci 2020;4(2):261-264.